-- i.
-The largest subdivisions of a lobe. - ii.
-Pyramidal-shaped segments of the lung, with their apices facing the lung root and their bases at the pleural surface. - iii.
-Separated from adjacent segments by connective tissue septa.

-- iv.
-Supplied independently by a segmental bronchus and a tertiary branch of the pulmonary artery. - v.
-Named according to the segmental bronchi supplying them. - vi.
-Drained by intersegmental parts of the pulmonary veins that lie in the connective tissue between and drain adjacent segments. - vii.
-Usually 18-20 in number (10 in the right lung; 8-10 in the left lung, depending on the combining of segments). - viii.
-Surgically resectable. - ix.
-Conducting bronchioles.
+- The largest subdivisions of a lobe. - Pyramidal-shaped segments of the lung, with their apices facing the lung root and their bases at the pleural surface. - Separated from adjacent segments by connective tissue septa. - Supplied independently by a segmental bronchus and a tertiary branch of the pulmonary artery. - Named according to the segmental bronchi supplying them. - Drained by intersegmental parts of the pulmonary veins that lie in the connective tissue between and drain adjacent segments. - Usually 18-20 in number (10 in the right lung; 8-10 in the left lung, depending on the combining of segments). - Surgically resectable. - Conducting bronchioles.
 Bronchioles lack cartilage in their walls.

 Conducting bronchioles transport air but lack glands or alveoli.
 Each terminal bronchiole gives rise to several generations of respiratory bronchioles, characterized by scattered, thin-walled outpocketings (alveoli) that extend from their lumens.
 The pulmonary alveolus is the basic structural unit of gas exchange in the lung.
-Due to the presence of the alveoli, the respiratory bronchiole gives rise to 2-11 alveolar ducts, each of which gives rise to 5-6 alveolar sacs.
+Due to the presence of the alveoli, the respiratory bronchioles are involved both in air transportation and gas exchange.
+Each respiratory bronchiole gives rise to 2-11 alveolar ducts, each of which gives rise to 5-6 alveolar sacs.
 Alveolar ducts are elongated airways densely lined with alveoli, leading to common spaces, the alveolar sacs, into which clusters of alveoli open.
 New alveoli continue to develop until about age 8 years, by which time there are approximately 300 million alveoli.